Sabudana Vada (Special Upvas Recipe)

 Instructions

-- Boil the potatoes.
-Bring water to a boil in a medium-sized saucepan.
-Add the potatoes, and cook until fork-tender.
-Let the potatoes cool, then peel them and drain well.
-Mash them thoroughly.
+- Bring water to a boil in a medium-sized saucepan.
+Add 2 medium white potatoes, and cook until fork-tender.
+Drain the water and cool the potatoes, then peel the skins.

-- Form the vada.
-Grease your hands with oil and shape the mixture into 10-12 vada.
+- Grease your hands with oil (to stop the mixture from sticking/getting messy!), and shape the mixture into 10-12 vada.

 Notes